 These changes may affect your existing groups and groups you create.

-- Member management settings—Settings for adding, approving, and inviting users to groups are being merged into a single setting for member moderators.
+- Member management settings—Settings for adding, approving, and inviting users to groups are being merged into a single setting for member managers.

 - Content moderator settings—Settings for approving posts, deleting posts, and locking topics are being merged into a single setting for content moderators.

-- Content metadata settings—Settings for adding and changing tags and other metadata are being merged into a single setting for assistant content moderators.
+- Content metadata settings—Settings for adding and changing tags and other metadata are being merged into a single setting for metadata moderators.

 - Rarely used settings—Some rarely used settings are going away.